StatAI-Lab/StatProver_doc/README.md

 **Contribution 1.
 Retrieval-Driven Framework Refinement**

-StatProver retrieves reference cases from a database of **40,366** research-level statistical problems drawn from **[StatEval](https://stateval.github.io/)**.
+StatProver retrieves reference cases from a database of **40,366** research-level statistical problems drawn from StatEval.
 Through similarity-based retrieval and framework verification, the system refines the initial proof skeleton and improves the global structure of the derivation.

 **Contribution 2.
 Data-Driven Snippet-Level Self-Correction**